anvilglobaldynamics/torque/meta/api-docs/user-verify-password-reset-request.md

 ### response (on success):
 ```
 {
-  "hasError": false
+  "hasError": false,
+  "status": "success"
 }
 ```

 ### db changes:
-updates the `collection-name` collection in db.
+updates no collection in db.